 We are affiliated with the Churches of Christ Victoria and Tasmania (CCVT).
 Our Elders and Pastor are responsible for the church's oversight and spiritual life and are assisted by Deacons.
 Together they form the Church Board that develops the ministry and mission of the church.

 Carys fulfils the role of treasurer and keeps the board up to date with the financial situation of the church.
-Carys is also part of our pastoral care team.
+Carys is also part of our pastoral care team and leads the Worship during Sunday services.

 Adam leads in the area of music, working with our musicians and singers, and convenes many of our worship services.